siobhan-saoirse/tf_2007_new/README.md

 ## Disclaimer

 This mod uses leaked code from the tf_port base & 2021 TF2 and CS:GO source code leak which is owned by Valve.
 I do not own any code in this mod, Most of it belongs to Valve itself.

+The source code for npc_infected is from https://github.com/InfoSmart/InSource/blob/master/game/server/sdk/npc_infected.cpp.
+Credit goes to everyone.